30,95 €

 Autorenporträt

-Órla Meadhbh Murray (she/they) is an Assistant Professor of Criminology and Sociology at Northumbria University Newcastle and Fellow at the Institute for Medical Humanities, Durham University.
-They are the co-founder of the Institutional Ethnography Network and regularly run Institutional Ethnography methodology workshops.
-Her areas of interest include queer feminist sociology of knowledge production, inequalities in higher education and imposter syndrome.
-Their new project focused on gut health and mental health.
+Órla Meadhbh Murray is Assistant Professor of Criminology and Sociology at Northumbria University, and Fellow at the Institute for Medical Humanities at Durham University.
+They are also co-founder of the Institutional Ethnography Network.